Micha95/homeassistant_timetree_calendar/README.md

 in Calendar.py and change it accordingly

+Create a Folder with the name: timetree in Config/custom_components paste the files into it.

+Dont forget to add:

+calendar:
+  - platform: timetree

+To your Configuration.yaml

 Credits:
 TimeTree SDK (https://pypi.org/project/timetree-sdk/) has been created by Shoya Shiraki under the MIT License